D-Sketon/hexo-theme-reimu/README.en.md

     - title
 ```

-Change `algolia_search.enable` to `true` in the inner `_config.yml`
+In the inner `_config.yml`, set `algolia_search.enable` to `true`

 ```yaml
 algolia_search:
   enable: true
 ```

-Note: The search link is a permanent link, so please ensure that the `url` in the outer `_config.yml` is filled in correctly
+Note: The search redirect link is a permanent link, so please ensure the `url` in the outer `_config.yml` is filled in correctly.

-If your site search is based on [hexo-generator-search](https://github.com/wzpan/hexo-generator-search), please install [hexo-generator-search](https://github.com/wzpan/hexo-generator-search)
+If choosing [hexo-generator-search](https://github.com/wzpan/hexo-generator-search), please install [hexo-generator-search](https://github.com/wzpan/hexo-generator-search)

 And refer to its [README](https://github.com/wzpan/hexo-generator-search#readme) to add the following configuration to the outer `_config.yml`